ebnnl/ToDoApp-IGR203/README.md

 # ToDoApp-IGR203
 Repository for code of a ToDo List app.
-Final Project of the Interaction Homme-Machine (IGR203) course @ Telecom Paris.
+Final Project of the User-Centered Design (IGR203) course @ Telecom Paris.

-Android app to organise tasks with different priorities in a group.
+The design of this application was done following the principles of user-centered design.

 **Link to demo video :** https://drive.google.com/file/d/134D5VS6fxOZxJKMCOHiIAYIHypip5_ZV/view?usp=sharing